jhuckaby/confsync/docs/Tutorial.md

 ## Basic Usage

 Here is a quick tutorial on using the ConfSync CLI.
+This guide assumes you have ConfSync [installed](https://github.com/jhuckaby/confsync#setup) and [configured](https://github.com/jhuckaby/confsync#configuration), and have [ConfSync Satellite](https://github.com/jhuckaby/confsync-satellite) running on all your servers.

-Once you have ConfSync installed and S3 configured, do a [list](https://github.com/jhuckaby/confsync/blob/main/docs/CLI.md#list) to make sure everything is working:
+First let's do a [list](https://github.com/jhuckaby/confsync/blob/main/docs/CLI.md#list) to make sure everything is working:

 ```
 $ confsync list